 *: For these variables, Mean (SD) is Counts (Percentage)

 Compare to the people survived at 5 years of enrollment, the people died within 5 years of enrollment are tend to smoke more, more male than female, more have prior history of cardiovascular disease.

+The table has pertinent information and the chosen descriptive statistics are appropriate.
+Note that missing data was not reported (-1).
+At first I believed there could have been a formatting issue when I downloaded this report onto my computer, but after checking on school computer, I still find that the table spacing is a bit open and does not lend itself to quick interpretation (-1).
+Sample size per subset was not reported (-1).
+It would have been useful to include a combined group, or a third column as shown in Key (-1).
+Although a summary of the table is given, it is too brief and does not utilize the values of the table (-1).

+5/10

 Perform a statistical analysis evaluating an association between serum LDL and 5 year all-cause mortality by comparing mean LDL values across groups defined by vital status at 5 years.

 Two sample two sided t-test was performed to compare mean LDL values across groups defined by vital status at 5 years.
 The mean LDL value of people died within 5 years of enrollment was 118.70 (95% CI: 112.13 – 125.26).
 The mean LDL value of people died after 5 years of enrollment was 127.20 (95% CI: 124.57 – 129.83).
 The resulting t-test p – value was 0.02.
 With 95% of confidence, the data contained the evidence that the mean LDL value of people died within 5 years of enrollment was lower than those of the people died after 5 years of enrollment.

+There is no mention of how the variances were handled (-1).
+The p-value is incorrect (likely because of the variance issue).
+The correct p-value is 0.0186.
+If you rounded up, do not do that.
+Otherwise, you arrived at the incorrect p-value (-1).
+A point estimate per sub-group is given, but a point estimate for the difference is not, nor a confidence interval for that difference (-1).
+The language of the conclusion needs to be more specific to association.
+A significant difference was found, but the implication is not clear (-1).

+6/10

 Perform a statistical analysis evaluating an association between serum LDL and 5 year all-cause mortality by comparing geometric mean LDL values across groups defined by vital status at 5 years.